operator-framework/enhancements/enhancements/automatic-resource-pruning.md

 ### Separate Operator

 Another alternative would be exposing a set of pruning APIs that would configure an operator that handles all resource pruning.
-See [Appendix C](#appendix-c) for an example as to what the spec for a pruning CRD could look like.
+See [Appendix B](#appendix-b) for an example as to what the spec for a pruning CRD could look like.
 The advantage to this approach is that configuring pruning logic would be simple since the user would only have to add one resource to the cluster to enable pruning.
 The major disadvantage would be any operator that relies on or encourages pruning would add a dependent operator that must me managed.